 After her escape from slavery in 1849, Harriet Tubman defiantly reentered the south approximately 19 times to lead more than 300 men, women, and children, to freedom via the 'Underground Railroad'.
 During the Civil War, Tubman served the North's Union Army as a nurse, scout, and spy.
 Full bio

-Barbara Smith Conrad made headlines in 1957 after having been cast opposite a white male student in the University of Texas (UT) at Austin's production of the opera Dido and Aeneas.
+Barbara Smith Conrad made headlines in 1957 after having been cast opposite a white male student in the University of Texas at Austin's production of the opera Dido and Aeneas.
 Segregationists objected to the interracial casting, and the Texas Legislature successfully pressured university administrators to pull her from the role.
-The resulting uproar attracted national attention, and Conrad gained the support of such luminaries as former First Lady Eleanor Roosevelt and performer Harry Belafonte.
-She went on to have an internationally acclaimed career as an opera singer that included an eight-year stint with the New York Metropolitan Opera.
+The resulting uproar attracted national attention.
+She went on to have an internationally acclaimed career as an opera singer.
+Full bio

 Richard Wright stands as a major literary figure of the 1930s and '40s, his writings a departure from those of the Harlem Renaissance school.
 Steeped in the literary naturalism of the Depression era, Wright's work expresses a realistic and brutal portrayal of white society's oppression of African Americans.
 Full bio

 In the years since his assassination on April 4, 1968, as he stood on the balcony of the Lorraine Motel in Memphis, Tennessee, Martin Luther King Jr. has evolved from a prominent civil rights leader into the symbol of the civil rights movement in the United States.
 Full bio